jpnelson/fb-chat-wordcloud/README.md

 ./fb-chat-word-cloud.jar filename name1 name2
 ```
 (you may need to ```sh chmod +x fb-chat-word-cloud.jar``` first
-* "_filename_" is most likely messages.html, your downloaded message log.
+* "filename" is most likely messages.html, your downloaded message log.
 Make sure you place this in the same directory as the runnable jar
-* "_name1_" and "_name2_" are the names you want to generate the cloud for, so, your name and your friend's name.
+* "name1" and "name2" are the names you want to generate the cloud for, so, your name and your friend's name.
 Make sure to enclose the names with quotes ("Firstname Lastname") to preserve spacing
-* a file will be written (cloud.png by default, otherwise, "_outputfile_" will be used)
+* a file will be written (cloud.png by default, otherwise, "outputfile" will be used)

 Setting WordCloud preferences
 --------------------------------
-See the file _wordCloud.WordCloudPreferences.java_ to set many of the parameters for word cloud generation.
+See the file "wordCloud.WordCloudPreferences.java" to set many of the parameters for word cloud generation.
 Parameters are explained in the comments.

 JSoup dependency